wanwenzeng/coupleNMF/README.md

 ## Preprocessing
 For preprocessing the scRNA-seq data, please following the standard processing pipline to get the expression matrix, where each row represents a gene, each column represents a cell.

 For preprocessing the scATAC-seq data, please first put all the .bam files for each cell into a folder.
-Then run the preprossing script we provided to get the the openness matrix, REO and PeakO.
+Then run the preprossing script we provided to get the the openness matrix, PeakO.

 ## Running coupleNMF
 **coupleNMF receives 8 parameters:**